epidemics/covid/README.md

 yarn run test // run tests
 ```

+There is a git hook for running the linter on pre-commit in `/hooks`.
+This can be configured to run every time (for this repository only)
+by running `git config core.hooksPath hooks`.

 ## Development flow
 It's the author responsibility to do the merge, ideally after having it reviewed.
 That is: